Q. What makes you different from other college-essay counselors?

 Q. Do you provide services for a package fee, or do you charge by the hour?

-A. I charge by the hour, which allows for the fact that different students require different levels of support to complete their essays.
-It also encourages students to use their session(s) with me efficiently, doing as much preparation on their own time as possible.
+A. I charge by the hour, which allows for the fact that different students bring different skill sets and therefore require different levels of support to complete their essays.
+I do not charge a package fee for each school because schools vary widely in the supporting essays they require.
+Therefore, the time commitment varies depending on a student's list.
+Hourly pricing also encourages students to use their session(s) with me efficiently, doing as much preparation on their own time as possible.
 I offer discounted rates during the off season (February 1 through June 30).
 For current pricing, please contact me.

 Q. Do you meet in person with students or online?